dragonpilee/FreeTube/README.md

 # FreeTubeMusic 🎵

-> A premium, ad-free YouTube Music clone built for performance and privacy.
+> A premium, ad-free Music built for performance and privacy.

 ![MusicTube Banner](public/favicon.svg)